christosgalano/WordPress-on-Azure/docs/Part-2-IaC.md

 Here we need to be careful in enabling some options.

-First the **vnetRouteAllEnabled = true** assures that the WebApp outbound traffic to flow through the virtual network.
+First, setting **vnetRouteAllEnabled** to **true** assures that the WebApp's outbound traffic will flow through the virtual network.

 Next, both the **vnetImagePullEnabled** and the **acrUseManagedIdentityCreds** options must be set to **true**.
-By doing this, we allow our WebApp to pull the wordpress image from the ACR using its system-assigned identity.
+By doing this, we allow our WebApp to pull the WordPress  image from the ACR using its system-assigned identity.

 Lastly, we need to create the necessary configuration settings regarding the database: